cdnnnn/cdn/file.md

       onEnter: () => setActiveTab('results'),
     },
   ];

+  // The five per-icon steps only make sense once there's a real card to
+  // spotlight; skip them when the Upload tab is empty rather than showing
+  // five dim, un-anchored tooltips in a row. const tourSteps: TourStep[] = hasUploadedFiles
+    ? allTourSteps
+    : allTourSteps.filter(s => !s.target.startsWith('upload-card-icon-'));

   // "selectMode" is FilePanel's checkbox-selection UI for building the set
   // of files to run inference on.
 Turning it on stays on the Upload tab